-If you are a Chase credit card fan, you may be excited to learn that the company has a new offering on the menu.
+If you are a Chase credit card fan, you may be excited to learn that the bank has spiced up the Chase Slate brand with the card_name.

-Chase recently unveiled details on the new Chase Slate Edge card, which promises to lower your interest rate by 2% each year if you complete the qualifying actions as a cardholder.
+This card offers generous introductory APR offers on both new purchases and balance transfers, and it also promises to lower your interest rate by 2% each year if you complete the qualifying actions as a cardholder.

 1. The More You Pay on Time, the Lower Your Interest Rate Will Be